-- Twist the filter cartridge "counter-clockwise" about a quarter-turn and pull it down and out of the filter socket. - Install the diverter plug into the filter socket as far as possible and twist "clockwise" one-quarter turn until it stops.
+- Place a container beneath the filter to catch any water remaining in the waterlines during filter removal. - Twist the filter cartridge "counterclockwise" about a quarter-turn and pull it down and out of the filter socket. - Install the diverter plug into the filter socket as far as possible and twist "clockwise" onequarter turn until it stops.